jbuettgen/jbuettgen.github.io/README.md

 ### Senior Manager Product Owner Recruiting Portal
 SIXT SE
 2016-04 - 2017-02
-> Re-launch of the company's career website (www.sixt.jobs) including new backend system based on SalesForce, plus introducing and training new hiring processes.
+> Re-launch of the company's career website (www.sixt.jobs) including a new backend system (from Rexx to a SalesForce-based inhouse application).
+Plus, with it the introduction of optimized hiring processes (and their internal training).

 ## Education